sieste/doit/README.md

 ![Example plot of 2d DoIt approximation](fig/doit-2d.png)

-_Figure: DoIt approximation of a complicated 2-dimensional density in 2 waves.
+_Figure: DoIt approximation of a complicated 2-dimensional density.
 See `vignette('doit-2d')` for details._

 ## Installation